swirlai/swirl-search/docs/Developer-Guide.md

 The `qs=` parameter can also be used with the [providers](#specify-searchproviders-with-the-providers-url-parameter) and [result_mixer](Developer-Reference.md#mixers-1) parameters.

-As of Swirl 3.1.0, RAG processing is now available through a single API call using `qs=`, e.g. `?qs=metasearch&rag=true`.
+As of SWIRL 3.1.0, RAG processing is now available through a single API call using `qs=`, e.g. `?qs=metasearch&rag=true`.

-As of Swirl 3.2.0, the default AI Summary timeout value can also be overridden with a URL parameter in the Galaxy UI.
+As of SWIRL 3.2.0, the default AI Summary timeout value can also be overridden with a URL parameter in the Galaxy UI.
 For example: `http://localhost:8000/galaxy/?q=gig%20economics&rag=true&rag_timeout=90000`

 Note that `&page=` is NOT supported with `qs=`; to access the second page of results use the `next_page` property from the `info.results` structure.